 Welcome to the ISI Mentor Resources page!
 Below you'll find links to many different resources that address a variety of topics.

-The resources are organized by medium (Books, Articles, Movies, Videos, Podcasts, Music, Websites) and include a short description.
+The resources are organized by medium (Books, Movies, Videos, Podcasts, Music, Websites) and include a short description.

 Theirs is the Kingdom (Robert Lupton) - Timely, informative reflections on the relationship between poverty and Christianity, the responsibilities of the haves and have-nots, and the lessons Christians can learn from the poor.